 As noted earlier, handhelds are generally too small to make a good use of the HF spectrum, where you can get over-the-horizon propagation and several other perks.
 On the other side of that equation, as you get into the microwave territory (1 GHz+), the signals are very easily attenuated by vegetation, rain, or fog.
 Given all the other uses of the spectrum, this leaves the 2m and 70cm bands as the sweet spot for handheld devices; many radios support both, and very few support anything more.

 Although you see some differences in propagation at different frequencies within this range, they are not hugely significant, and you probably shouldn't lose sleep over it.
-That said, all other beings equal, the 2m band with a longer antenna can give you a slight edge in rural and suburban settings; while the 70cm band is wider, so you are less likely to bump into others on the frequencies you want to use.
+That said, all other beings equal, the 2m band with a longer antenna can give you an edge in rural and suburban settings; while the 70cm band is wider, so you are less likely to bump into others on the frequencies you want to use.

 The ham community can be a bit crotchety, with some clubs being rather protective of the things they are familiar with and suspicious of all the new-fangled digital communication modes and such.
 That said, you don't really need to integrate; the frequencies are not crowded, and you are unlikely to step on any toes as long as you are not being a jerk.